cataclym/KaikiBot/README.md

 1. ?
 1. Profit

-Note:
+**Note:**
 By default the role that excludes users is currently called `Nadeko-excluded`.
 It can be changed in `./storage/names.json`.
+It will autocreate the role if it doesnt exist first time you type `+exlude`.
+And as long as it has "Manage roles" permissions.

 Add it to pm2 for easy auto restart.